🎁Reward Hash

 These inputs are only known after the block is confirmed, making it impossible for users or developers to force a specific outcome.
 The only way to generate one is by executing real transactions and leaving it (your luck and trust) to the chain.

-A Reward Hash is a 32-byte hexadecimal string (like transaction ID) generated when a user boosts XP via the MaigaXBT Bot.
+A Reward Hash is a 32-byte hexadecimal string (like transaction ID) generated when a user boosts XP via the MaigaXBT AI agent.

 Each /boostxp action signs and submits an on-chain transaction through your MAIGA MPC wallet.
 This transaction hash will be used to create a reward hash and the final 6 alphanumerics of that hash are evaluated for reward eligibility, like this: